• Skip to primary navigation

 • Dried Thyme: For a rustic, earthy, and slightly citrusy flavor.

-• Salt and Pepper: Salt improves the natural flavors, and black pepper adds warmth.
+• Salt & Pepper: Salt improves the natural flavors, and black pepper adds warmth.

 Step-By-Step Instructions